otaviolsantana/solvate/README.md

 	- Integration of the MICRO, GCALC, and ONIOM modules via MSRUN to automate microsolvation.
  	- Bug fixes...

+* _Solvate Suite 2025.04_

+	- Inclusion of resources for deleting clusters before and after optimization.
+ 	- Bug fixes...

 **CITATION**

 If you use _Solvate Suite_, please cite: